 Pacific & Western Bank of Canada (the "Bank") is committed to upholding strong corporate governance practices in order to help create long-term value for its shareholders.
 This commitment is reflected in the Bank's organizational structures and policies, and is embodied in the role of the Bank's Board of Directors (the "Board").

-The Bank's Board is comprised of nine members, and with the exception of David Taylor, the Bank's President & Chief Executive Officer, all of the Directors are independent.
+The Bank's Board is comprised of ten members, and with the exception of David Taylor, the Bank's President & Chief Executive Officer, all of the Directors are independent.
 Board meetings generally conclude with a discussion period at which members of management are not in attendance.
-Thomas A. Hockin is the Chairman of the Board.
+Honourable Thomas A. Hockin is the Chairman of the Board.

 The Board and its Committees have the authority to engage and compensate outside advisors, as determined to be necessary to permit them to carry out their duties.
 The Bank's Management Proxy Circular provides additional information on the Directors, including biographical information, meeting attendance records, and shareholdings.